6 Steps to Audit Your Workflow

 Cleaning up your workflow process is essential to making sure everything is running smoothly.
 Just as you would with finances, running a workflow audit ensures that your processes are still productive and valuable to you.

-Spring cleaning is creeping up on us quickly.
-Before you know it, you’ll be cleaning out your closets, homes, and lives from things that no longer benefit you.
+Spring cleaning does not have to only happen in the spring or to your closets, home, and things that no longer benefit you.
 The same method should be used within your business.
 Think of a workflow audit as spring cleaning for your business.

 After all, the whole point of implementing regular workflow processes is to increase productivity.
 If there’s any lingering dust, it’ll show.
 Think about everything that you do to maximize productivity.
 This becomes your workflow process, whether you recognize it or not.
 It becomes the time to audit workflow when you question what is working and what isn’t.

-When you’re running your own ship, this task is in some ways, easier but in other ways, harder to accomplish.
-Your processes rely on you, and not a large team, to remain in-check and effective.
+When you’re running your own ship, this task is in some ways, easier but in other ways, harder to accomplish because you may be to close to see the problems for yourself.
 Let’s look at some simple ways that you can keep these processes productive and helpful.